Primis1/Obsidian-Vault/CS/Algos and DS/Data Structures/Linked-lists/Arrays && Linked lists.md

 2. Linked-List -  is an element structure, linked between each other by orders of the next element.
 Is good for: dynamically changeable arrays, if i want to take data one after one.

-3. Hybrid structure - array of lists
+3. Hybrid structure - array of lists( #hash-table )

 To know: